riboflavin/test-framer-sync/compare/krisp-vs-avoma.md

 | Language Support                  | ✅ Multiple languages | ❌ English only  |
 | Desktop App                       | ✅ Yes (Mac & Windows) | ❌ No (Web-based) |
 | iPhone & Android Apps             | ✅ Yes (Both)       | ✅ Yes (Both)      |
-- Krisp may appeal to individuals or companies looking for a free plan and an easy-to-use tool for in-person meetings and local recording.
-However, it lacks integrations with popular platforms like Zoom and Calendar, as well as automation capabilities, potentially limiting its usefulness in streamlining meeting workflows.
+Some users or companies may prefer Krisp for its free plan, ease of use, and support for in-person meetings and local recording.
+However, both tools lack deep integrations with popular platforms like HubSpot and Notion, limiting their ability to streamline workflows effectively.

-- Avoma, on the other hand, might be preferred by users seeking a tool with Zoom and Calendar integration, support for various languages, and an automation engine.
-Despite these advantages, its web-based nature and lack of depth in integrations with platforms like HubSpot and Notion could hinder its ability to fully assist users in maximizing productivity during meetings.
+On the other hand, Avoma might appeal to users or companies looking for Zoom and calendar integration, automation capabilities, and support for multiple languages.
+Despite these strengths, both tools have room for improvement in terms of integration depth and practicality in helping users accomplish tasks efficiently during meetings.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.